Privacy Policy

 Last updated: June 22, 2026

-This Privacy Policy ("Policy") transparently describes how our Organization collects, stores, uses, shares and protects the personal data of its clients, employees, partners and website users, in strict compliance with the Brazilian General Data Protection Law (Law No. 13.709/2018 — LGPD) and other applicable legislation.
+This Privacy Policy (the "Policy") describes, in a transparent manner, how our Organization collects, stores, uses, shares and protects the personal data of its clients, employees, partners and website users, in strict compliance with the Brazilian General Data Protection Law (Law No. 13.709/2018 - LGPD) and other applicable legislation.

 Section 1.1 - Data Provided Directly by the Data Subject

-We collect information that is essential to delivering our services and improving your professional experience with us.
-This data includes, but is not limited to:
+We collect information that is essential to providing our services and enhancing your professional experience with us.
+Such data includes, but is not limited to:

-- Contact information: e-mail address, phone number and residential/business address.
+- Contact Information: e-mail address, telephone number and residential/business address.

-- Financial data: payment information, banking data and transaction history required for corporate billing.
+- Financial Data: payment information, banking details and transaction history required for corporate billing.

 Section 1.2 - Data Collected Automatically

-For information security, internal auditing and compliance with legal obligations, our servers record technical browsing data:
+For purposes of information security, internal auditing and compliance with legal obligations, our servers record technical browsing data:

 - IP address, browser type, operating system, approximate geolocation and history of interactions with our digital platform through cookies and equivalent identifiers.